oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

     * REQUIRED.
 The issuer of the Verifiable Credential.
 The value of `iss` MUST be a URI.
 See [JWT] for more information.
 * `iat`
     * REQUIRED.
 The time of issuance of the Verifiable Credential.
-* `nbf`
-    * REQUIRED.
-The time before which the SD-JWT-VC MUST NOT be accepted before validating.
 * `exp`
     * REQUIRED.
 The expiry time of the Verifiable Credential after which the proof of the Verifiable Credential is no longer valid.
 * `cnf`